hand touching braille

 What is ATAP?

-The Association of Assistive Technology Act Programs (ATAP) is a national, member-based non-profit organization, comprised of state and territory Assistive Technology Act Programs funded under the Assistive Technology Act (AT Act).
-ATAP facilitates the coordination of state and territory AT Programs nationally and provides technical assistance and support to its members.
-Established in 1997, the organization strives to enhance the effectiveness of AT Programs on the national, state and territory, and local level.
-ATAP promotes the national network of AT Programs, represents the needs and interests of the programs, and serves as the national representative of state and territory AT Programs.
+The Association of Assistive Technology Act Programs (ATAP) is a national, member-based non-profit organization, comprised of AT Act Programs funded under the Assistive Technology Act (AT Act).
+ATAP facilitates the coordination of AT Act Programs nationally and provides technical assistance and support to its members.
+Established in 1997, the organization strives to enhance the effectiveness of AT Act Programs on the national, state and territory, and local level.
+ATAP promotes the national network of AT Act Programs, represents the needs and interests of the programs, and serves as the national representative of AT Act Programs.

 Wheelchair rear-wheel closeup of rim, spokes, and hubMission and Purpose

-To maintain and enhance a strong, effective, and efficient national network of State and Territory-wide Assistive Technology Programs, which enables individuals with disabilities, service providers and others to learn about, access, and acquire assistive technology (AT) needed for education, employment, and community living.
+Maintain and enhance a strong, effective, and efficient national network of AT Act Programs.
+Enable individuals with disabilities, service providers and others to learn about, access, and acquire assistive technology (AT) needed for education, employment, and community living.
 ATAP accomplishes its mission by

-• Enhancing the effectiveness of AT Programs on the national, state and territory, and local level
+• Enhancing the effectiveness of AT Act Programs on the national, state, and local level.

-• Providing a forum for member states and territories to study, deliberate, and act upon matters affecting the national network of Statewide AT Programs.
+• Providing a forum for member states and territories to study, deliberate, and act upon matters affecting the national network of AT Act Programs.

-• Providing resources for the formulation and expression of the collective points of view of Statewide AT Programs on critical issues that impact access to and acquisition of AT.
+• Providing resources for the formulation and expression of the collective points of view of AT Act Programs on critical issues that impact access to and acquisition of AT.

 • Serving as an advisory body to the Administration on Community Living, other federal agencies, organizations, and entities, on issues affecting access to and acquisition of AT.